Muhlenbergia rigens

-Muhlenbergia rigens, commonly known as deergrass, is a warm season perennial bunchgrass.
+Muhlenbergia rigens, commonly known as deergrass, is a North American warm season perennial bunchgrass.
 It is found in sandy or well-drained soils below 7000 ft in elevation in the Southwestern United States and parts of Mexico.

 Description

 Deergrass is characterized by dense, tufted basal foliage consisting of narrow pointed leaves that reach lengths of about 3 ft.
 The foliage ranges in color from light silver-green to purple.
 The spikelike stems are less than half an inch wide and 3–4 ft in length.
 During bloom, the numerous flowered panicles often reach heights of five feet.
 The spikelets consist of a single awnless floret with a 3-nerved lemma.

 Distribution

 The native range of the grass extends north into Shasta County, California, and south into New Mexico, Texas, and Mexico.
 There it inhabits a wide range of ecotypes including grassland, riparian, chaparral, mixed conifer, and oak woodland communities.
 Deergrass can grow in areas with periodic flooding, but cannot tolerate standing water and poorly drained soils.
 It prefers full sun but is shade-tolerant.